-5.2.1.
-Category Sub-themes: Summary of Trends
+4.2.1.
+Category sub-themes: summary of trends

-Crime and violence is - with the exclusion of football - the most predominant theme associated with Liverpool, particularly, in the context of discussions on city life and image.
+Crime and violence is, with the exclusion of football, the most predominant theme associated with Liverpool and, particularly, discussions on city life and image.
 Interestingly, the city is also frequently associated with debate on universities/research and media, television and entertainment stories.
-Discussion on crime has not diminished over the years and is clearly a prevalent source of negative perceptions about the city; however, positive associations - such as references to universities - have grown in 2005, as have the also positive references to the city's potential to transform its image in the lead-up to ECoC 2008.
+Discussion on crime has not diminished over the years and is clearly the most damaging source of negative perceptions about the city, however, positive and prestigious associations such as university references have been growing in 2005 in parallel to also positive references to the city's potential to transform its image in the lead to the ECoC 2008.

-Coverage around the city's economic development is dominated by stories on business and employment.
-The former has retained a positive profile over the 3 years studied.
+The debate around the city's economic development is dominated by stories on business and employment.
+The first has retained a positive profile over the three years studied.
 Employment-related stories, however, are predominantly negative.
-This is, in part, an effect of high levels of coverage of the Liverpool dock strikes in 1996.
-Nevertheless, coverage of both business and employment issues is decreasing in comparison with stories about investment, which are mainly positive.
-References to growth in inward investment - mainly related to the boom in property developments - peaked during the ECoC nomination in 2003, and often refer explicitly to Liverpool 08.
-Positive coverage about inward investment can, thus, be partly considered an effect of ECoC nomination.
+This is in part an effect of the high levels of coverage in 1996 on the Liverpool dock strikes.
+Nevertheless, coverage on both of these themes is decreasing in comparison with stories about investment, which are mainly positive.
+References to growth in inward investment - mainly related to the city's boom in property developments - peaked at the time of the ECoC nomination in 2003 and often refer explicitly to Liverpool 08.
+Positive coverage about inward investment can thus be considered an effect of the ECoC.

-Articles focusing on the physical/environmental development category are not frequent within UK national reporting, despite it being a focal point of coverage and public debate at a local level, and it being often referred to as the most direct effect of Liverpool becoming an ECoC.
-Interestingly, in the articles analysed, we have not identified direct links between reporting on infrastructural developments and ECoC.
-This theme has, however, grown over 2005 and is likely to become more predominant in following years.
+Articles focusing on the physical/environmental development category are not frequent within UK national reporting despite it being a focal point of coverage and public debate at a local level, and being often referred to as the most direct effect of becoming an ECoC (see stakeholder interviews report).
+Interestingly, in the articles analysed, we have not identified direct links between reporting on infrastructural developments and the ECoC.
+This theme is however growing in 2005 and is likely to become more predominant in following years.

 The discussion around culture and the arts has grown consistently since 1996, when it was barely present within national press debates.
-In 2003, this now prevalent sub-theme referred to the city's galleries and visual arts collections, and was often presented in the context of references to ECoC 2008, thus suggesting that the arts were considered a key asset in Liverpool's successful bid.
-Interestingly, there has also been a growth in references to the city's music scene, with a particular focus in 2005 on upcoming bands.
-No direct link has been identified between music scene coverage and references to ECoC 2008, which indicates that coverage on this topic would have grown regardless of the nomination.
-Another area receiving increasing levels of coverage in 2005 is what we have termed 'mixed events', which comprise references to festivals and other arts programming, and, progressively, references to ECoC 2008-related activities.
-In 1996, a theme attracting headlines throughout the UK was the opening of LIPA.
-We have not identified articles focused on this topic in 2003 and 2005, but references are emerging again in 2006, on the occasion of LIPA's 10th anniversary.
+The prevalent sub-theme in 2003 referred to the city's galleries and visual arts collections and was often presented in the context of references to the ECoC 2008, thus suggesting that this was considered a key asset in Liverpool's bid.
+Interestingly, there has also been a growth in references to the city's music scene with a particular focus on upcoming bands in 2005.
+No direct link has been identified between music scene coverage and references to the ECoC 2008, which indicates that coverage on this topic would have grown regardless of the nomination.
+Another area receiving increasing levels of coverage in 2005 is what we have termed 'mixed events', which comprise references to festivals and other arts programming and, progressively, references to ECoC 2008 related activities.
+In 1996, another theme attracting headlines throughout the UK was the opening of LIPA.
+We have not identified articles focused on this topic in 2003 and 2005 but references are emerging again in 2006 on occasion of the venue's tenth anniversary.